jtsextonMITRE/nccoe-tls-visibility/source/B_Introduction.rst

   what can be done about it.
 Alternatives to DPI require significant time and effort and are generally prohibitively disruptive and expensive.
-Alternatives to DPI monitoring and analysis of decrypted incoming network data streams includes:
+Alternatives to DPI monitoring and analysis of decrypted incoming network data streams include:

 - Re-architecting the enterprise network\ **:** This is difficult, expensive, and time-consuming, and, even where feasible, is not a